yugabyte/yugabyte-db/docs/content/preview/manage/upgrade-deployment.md

 1. Pause for at least 60 seconds before upgrading the next YB-Master.

-#### 4. Upgrade YB-TServers
+#### 4. Upgrade YB-Tservers

-Upgrade the YB-TServers one node at a time:
+Upgrade the YB-Tservers one node at a time:

 1. Stop the `yb-tserver` process.